Laura Goe, Ph.D., completed her undergraduate studies in Language and Learning

 Teach for America, where she taught 7th grade special education for three years.
-She completed her M.S. in Educational Policy and Leadership at the University of Memphis while teaching at-risk middle school students in an urban Memphis school, and later received her doctorate from UC Berkeley's Policy, Organizations, for Research and Dissemination for The National Comprehensive Center for Teacher Quality, and currently serves federally-funded Center on Great Teachers and Leaders (the GTL Center).
+She completed her M.S. at the University of Memphis in the Leadership program in the Department of Education while teaching at-risk middle school students in an urban Memphis school, and later earned her doctorate from UC Berkeley's Policy, Organizations, for Research and Dissemination for The National Comprehensive Center for Teacher Quality (the TQ Center), federally-funded Center on Great Teachers and Leaders (the GTL Center).